 Jackie is employed at the West Virginia Office of the Attorney General as a Deputy Attorney General.
 She is a former board member of Mountain State Justice and the West Virginia Highlands Conservancy where she also served as an officer.
 For 18 years Jackie also represented the public interest as a member of the West Virginia Department of Environmental Protection’s Advisory Council.
 Her hobbies include her pets, reading, spending time in Pocahontas County, WV, travel and photography.

 Dr. Harris received a bachelor’s in chemistry and Ph.D. in biochemistry from the University of Illinois.
 He joined the faculty at West Virginia University in 1972, conducting research and teaching graduate and professional students.
-Currently, he is Professor Emeritus of Biochemistry at the WVU School of Medicine, where he still gives lectures to first year medical students.
-Through grassroots efforts in Trout Unlimited, Dr. Harris has been an advocate for environmental protection and wilderness designation to protect cold water fisheries, especially in West Virginia.
-He has served as Chairman of the National Leadership Council of Trout Unlimited, a national conservation organization.
-He is also currently a Director of the Board for the Appalachian Stewardship Foundation, a mitigation fund established as a permit condition for the Longview Power Plant (Monongalia County).
-The Foundation provides grants to support trout habitat and also renewable energy projects in West Virginia.
-Larry is also a member of Morgantown’s Green Team and is an appointed member of the West Virginia Governor’s Public Advisory Council of the Department of Environmental Protection.
+Currently, he is Professor Emeritus of Biochemistry at the WVU School of Medicine.
+Through grassroots efforts in Trout Unlimited (TU), Dr. Harris has been an advocate for environmental protection and wilderness designation to protect cold water fisheries, especially in West Virginia.
+He has served in leadership roles in the local TU chapter and the TU State Council, and was National Leadership representative from West Virginia.
+He also served four years as Secretary and then Chairman of the National Leadership Council of Trout Unlimited, a national conservation organization.
+He served on the Board of the West Virginia Rivers Coalition and was Chair of the Board for the Appalachian Stewardship Foundation, formed as a mitigation fund established as a permit condition for the Longview Power Plant (Monongalia County).
+The Foundation provides grants to support trout habitat restoration and also renewable energy projects in West Virginia.
+Larry was a member of Morgantown’s Green Team and is an appointed member of the West Virginia Governor’s Public Advisory Council of the Department of Environmental Protection.
 He is based in Morgantown.

 Lewis has a passion for the family farm and its deep history.
 Following graduation from the College of Charleston in South Carolina, he worked on a thoroughbred farm in Lexington, Kentucky.
 In order to secure a more financially stable career, he pursued another long-standing family tradition — the practice of law.
 Following his graduation from Ohio Northern University’s Petit College of Law, he practiced law in Lexington for seven years.
 He then moved back to his hometown of Charleston, West Virginia to become the Vice President of Operations for several land holding companies, and ultimately help revive the family farm and its salt-making practices.
 Food and cooking have become a passion for him, and something he truly enjoys sharing with his children and with his wife Paige Stith Payne.
 Paige and Lewis have been married for 16 years and have a son Davis and a daughter Cameron.